You can fix your impulse shopping mistakes!

 Most of the time when I do this exercise I learn quickly that I don’t want the item as much as I thought I did while at the store.
 The guilt usually gets the best of me and I decide to take it back to the store.

 Other times, such as the case of this picture, I decide that I do really want to keep it and I am pleased with the purchase.

 When the guilt is more than you can handle you should take whatever you bought back to the store and return it.
 You can return just about anything, and it’s always super quick and easy to do, just make sure to always keep your receipts for a smoother process.

 Whenever I return an impulse buy I immediately feel the guilt being lifted from me.
-I have NEVER regretted a turn….but I HAVE regretted many purchases….think about it.
+I have NEVER regretted a return….but I HAVE regretted many purchases….think about it.

 If you decide you DO want to keep your purchase, which is fine, you will need to come up with extra money to cover the cost.
 One of the quickest ways to earn extra money is to sell something.
-If you’re stumped on what to sale, I have an article all about what sales best!
+If you’re stumped on what to sale, check out this article for a few ideas.

 Adjust Your Budget